laravel/docs/queues.md

             $this->dispatch($job);
         }
     }

 > **Note:** The `DispatchesJobs` trait pushes jobs to queues within the default queue connection.

 #### Specifying The Queue Connection For A Job

-If you are working with multiple queue connections, you can also specify which connection to push a job to.
+If you are working with multiple queue connections, you may specify which connection to push a job to.
 To specify the connection, use the `onConnection` method on the job instance.
 The `onConnection` method is provided by the `Illuminate\Bus\Queueable` trait, which is already included on the `App\Jobs\Job` base class:

     <?php